-The subject property has an approved stormwater management concept letter for the entire development; however, a copy of the approved plan was not received.
+The subject property has an approved stormwater management concept letter for the entire development; however, a copy of the associated plan is required.
 Conditions regarding stormwater management are discussed in the Environmental Review Section below.

 24. At time of Detailed Site Plan review, if residential uses are proposed within the 65 dbA Ldn noise contour, noise mitigation measures shall be provided for outdoor activity areas and interior living areas to meet the state noise standards.